fvaleri/strimzi-debugging/sessions/008/README.md

 my-group  __consumer_offsets-27  9          913095344       913097449       2105  my-client-0  /10.60.172.97  my-client
 ```

-If the partition is part of a compacted topic like `__consumer_offsets`, compaction is also blocked, causing the unbounded partition growth.
+If the partition is part of a compacted topic like `__consumer_offsets`, compaction is also blocked, causing unbounded partition growth.

 ```sh
 # last cleaned offset never changes